Emmanuel-Ayeni/Capstone1ProjectML/README.md

 ![image](https://github.com/user-attachments/assets/4a50aaa2-0793-4a04-9702-5f90f9d95f76)

+### Interfacing with the Prediction Endpoint
 ### Run the Flask Application
+#### Run Application Service Using Python Script
-Start the Flask application by running the app.py script:
+* Start the Flask application by running the app.py script:

 ```
 $ pipenv run python app.py
 ```

-This will start the Flask application, and you should see an output similar to:
+* This will start the Flask application, and you should see an output similar to:
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

   ![image](https://github.com/user-attachments/assets/d3b9e392-700f-4da8-b12f-9dcac744a672)

-#### Run Test from Jupyter Notebook
+#### Run Application Test from Jupyter Notebook
 * Open a new terminal window to interact with the web service.
 * Start up a Jupyter notebook.
 * Open up the predict_test.ipynb and use the test to run JSON formatted data for the prediction service.

-### Activate the Virtual Environment for Jupyter Notebook
+##### Activate the Virtual Environment for Jupyter Notebook
 Enter the pipenv shell to work within the virtual environment:

 ```